 With the weakness of today’s dollar abroad, it’s nice to know that some overseas candies remain affordable.
-Cadbury’s Chomp and Fudge may be small, but they’re reliably priced right on the wrapper at 15p (about 30 cents).
-And, as a bonus, they come with built in portion control!
+Cadbury Chomp and Cadbury Fudge may be small, but they’re reliably priced right on the wrapper at 15p (about 30 cents).
+And, as a bonus, they come with built-in portion control!

 The Chomp is a small flat log of chocolate covering caramel.
 If I remember correctly, it’s about the size of a Twix finger, just flatter.
 For some reason, I expected the insides to be a smooth, liquidy caramel, I think because I got used to sticky caramel being described as toffee in the U.K. The caramel inside the Chomp was quite stiff and thick.
 It was sticky but doesn’t stick to your teeth.

 I found the caramel to be meh on flavor.
 The chocolate was pretty meh too, which surprised me.
 I vastly prefer Cadbury’s dairy milk to Hershey’s as it has a nice creamy dairy finish to it, but the chocolate on the Chomp just didn’t do anything for me.
 The whole bar reminded me of a U.S. Milky Way – the texture of the Chomp’s caramel approximates that of the mix of nougat and caramel in a Milky Way.

 An O for mediocrity, though it’s tiny size and price tag makes it a great impulse purchase.

 As for Cadbury Fudge: